hbeni/fgcom-mumble/README.md

 - Have mumble server up and running
 - Provide the special channel `fgcom-mumble`
 - Clients will connect and enable their local fgcom plugin.
 This handles all human communication on frequencies
-- Start the `atis-bot-manager` which handles all needed bots.
+- Start the `fgcom-bot-manager` which handles all needed bots: `lua fgcom-botmanager.bot.lua`
-- Manually start additional `radio-playback`-bots to play arbitary samples on frequencies (like radio stations).
+- Manually start additional `fgcom-radio`-bots to play arbitary samples on frequencies (like radio stations).